|

 |||||||||||||||||||||||

-Some of those photos are still in use, and the lens collection also includes a number of lenses that I use.
+Some of those photos are still in use, and the lens collection also includes a number of lenses that I use, thus the gaps in the collection.

 I have bought the cameras for a number of reasons:

-These cameras, or something very similar, represent an important step in the evolution of cameras.
+These cameras are at top left.
+They, or something very similar, represent an important step in the evolution of cameras.

 This was the first rangefinder camera—I think.
 It was the successor to the Leica I, the first successful production 35 mm camera, introduced some time in 1932.
 It looks remarkably primitive by modern standards, though the original Leica was more finely finished than this Soviet copy.

 Why “I think”?
-Nobody so far has been able to tell me when in 1932 it was introduced.
-Zeiss introduced the Contax in the same year.
+This was the first Leitz camera with integrated rangefinder, but Zeiss introduced the Contax I in the same year.
+Nobody so far has been able to tell me when in 1932 each was introduced.

 This camera is the successor of the Contax I. It was introduced in 1936, and was the first camera to have a built-in (but not coupled) light meter.
 My copy is a Kiev 4a, made in 1957.
 It is almost identical except for having flash synchronization.